-3. (30 points) Perform strong and weak scaling experiments on the full range of 1-64 processors on the SLURM cluster available through the EECS 739 reservation.
-For your experiments, you should use the same source term, boundary conditions, and domain as specified above.
-However, you will need to determine how to intelligently set m, n, and q for the various experiments based on the problem size requirements; this is particularly true for the weak scaling study.
+3. (30 points) Perform strong and weak scaling experiments on 1 to 64 processors on the SLURM cluster when solving the 2D elliptic boundary value problem specified in (2) with your parallel red-black Gauss-Seidel method.
+For your experiments, you should use the same source term, boundary conditions, and domain as specified in (2).
+However, you will need to determine how to intelligently set m and n for the various experiments based on the problem size requirements; this is particularly true for the weak scaling study.